 10. Amboseli - Kenya

-I’m certain you have all seen the iconic views of Mount Kilimanjaro – the world’s tallest free standing mountain.
+I’m certain you have all seen the iconic views of Mount Kilimanjaro - the world’s tallest free standing mountain.
 Well they are more than likely to have been taken in Amboseli.
-The mountain is actually situated across the border in Tanzania.
-The game rich area of Amboseli, with large herds of elephants, is a great reason to enjoy this spectacular reserve.
+The mountain is actually situated across the border in Tanzania, but the game rich area of Amboseli, with large herds of elephants, is a great reason to enjoy this spectacular reserve.

 11. Bwindi Impenetrable Forest - Uganda